AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 *0 Focus Points:* Minor Illusion<sup>A,C</sup>

-*1 Focus Point:* Darkness<sup>A,C</sup>
+*1 Focus Point:* Darkness<sup>A,C</sup> (Yuxuan can see within the spell's area when cast this way)

 ### Bonus Actions

 ***Unarmed Strike.*** *Melee Weapon Attack.* +7 to hit, reach 5 ft., one target. *Hit:* 8 (1d8 + 4) Bludgeoning damage.

-**Focus.** Yuxuan makes two additional unarmed strikes.
+**Focus.** Yuxuan makes an additional Unarmed Strike.
 :
 ***Patient Defense.*** Yuxuan takes the Disengage action.

-**Focus.** Yuxuan also takes the Dodge action and gains 10 temporary hit points.
+**Focus.** Yuxuan also takes the Dodge action.
 :
-***Shadow Step.*** Yuxuan teleports to a location he can see within 30 feet of him in dim light or darkness.
+***Shadow Step.*** Yuxuan teleports to a location he can see within 30 feet of him in Dim light or Darkness.
 After doing so, Yuxuan gains Advantage on the next Attack Roll he makes before the end of his turn.

 ### Reactions